CS222-UIUC/Group-100-Spotify-RecSys/README.md

 ```python
 pip install -r requirements.txt
 ```
-Ensure you also have Node.js installed.
+Ensure you also have Node.js and Python installed.

 To install all React dependencies:
 ```